Machine-Learning-Foundations/exercise_01_intro/README.md

   git commit -m "put_your_commit_message_here"
   ```
   and use your own commit message to describe the commit.
-- Finally, push everything to github with
+- Finally, push everything to GitHub with
   ```bash
   git push
   ```